 Maryland’s Medicaid Health Home program targets individuals with behavioral health needs who are at risk for additional chronic conditions, including those with severe and persistent mental illness, serious emotional disturbance, and opioid SUDs.
 Hilltop is conducting the evaluation of this program.

-With two recently awarded grants featured below, Hilltop is contributing to the development and deployment of the Medicaid Outcomes Distributed Research Network (MODRN), developed by members of the State-University Partnership Learning Network (SUPLN) and hosted by AcademyHealth.
+With the two grants featured below, Hilltop is contributing to the development and deployment of the Medicaid Outcomes Distributed Research Network (MODRN), developed by members of the State-University Partnership Learning Network (SUPLN) and hosted by AcademyHealth.
 MODRN facilitates efficient, data-driven, cross-state comparisons of Medicaid initiatives to advance policymaking.
 The distributed research network model enables high-quality analyses of multiple states’ Medicaid administrative data without the need to share sensitive person-level data across states.
 Hilltop, with its nationally recognized 27-year partnership with the Maryland Medicaid program, is one of the founding members of the SUPLN, which now boasts 30 partnerships in 26 states.
 Cynthia Woodcock, Hilltop’s executive director, chairs the SUPLN steering committee.
 Julie Donohue, PhD, Professor of Health Policy and Management and Director of the Medicaid Research Center at the University of Pittsburgh, is leading the development of MODRN on behalf of the SUPLN.
 Under MODRN, each state-university partnership adopts a common data model, contributes to a common analytic plan, and conducts analyses locally on its own Medicaid data using standardized code.
 Findings are aggregated and shared across states.

 Examining the Quality of Opioid Use Disorder Treatment in a Medicaid Research Network